 Introduce the complexities of memory systems.
 After two lectures, students will have a basic understanding of caches and, in particular, how different cache policies affect the overall system performance.
-Intertwined is the need to understand the other memory management techniques - linear memory, protected memory, and virtual memory.
+Intertwined is the need to understand the other memory management techniques - linear, protected, and virtual memory.
 Students will have a good understanding of the trade-offs of using different memory management methods.

 - 1. Memory layout

 - 2. Caches Revisited

 - (a) Cache lines

 - (b) Cache lockdown

 - (c) Virtual and Physical caches

 - 3. Memory Protection

 - (a) Protection regions

 - 4. Memory Management Unit

 - (a) TLB software and hardware operations

 - (b) Virtual Memory

 - (c) Demand paging

 - (d) Loading and unloading applications

 - (e) Shared resources

 - 5. Messaging Passing

-- (a) Mailboxes (revisited with connection with memory design) - 6.
-Direct Memory Access (DMA) - 7.
-Brief overview of Virtualization, Containers and Serverless
+- (a) Mailboxes (revisited with connection with memory design)

+- 6. Direct Memory Access (DMA)

+- 7. Brief overview of Virtualization, Containers and Serverless

-5.4 Lesson: Power Management
+7.4 Lesson: Power Management

 Introduce the complexity of power management at the hardware level.
-Power management is essential for Internet-of-Things, Mobile devices as well as tethered devices.
+Power management is essential for Internet-of-Things, Mobile devices, and tethered devices.

 This lesson introduces power management as a subject.
-And how power management covers everything from tethered to unterhered devices.
-Explains the difference between power and energy efficiency equations and why frequency is essential.
-Introduce mobile phone power demands, different techniques used to save power consumption, and some battery characteristics.
+Explains the difference between power and energy efficiency equations and why understanding frequency is essential.
+Introduce mobile phone power demands, different techniques for saving power consumption, and some battery characteristics.
+And how power management covers everything from tethered to untethered devices.

 - 1. Introduce power management

 - (a) Tether and non-tethered (mobile)

 - (b) Power state machine

 - 2. Mobile Power Management

 - 3. Introduce the Power and Energy equations

 - 4. Processor features that help with power control

 - (a) Voltage scaling

 - (b) Frequency scaling

 - (c) Wait-on-interrupt

 - 5. Peripherals

 - (a) Ethernet

 - (b) LCD

 - (c) Hard drives

 - 6. Basic Battery Characteristics

 - (a) Charging/discharging of batteries

 - (b) History effects

 - 7. Power Transmission

 - 8. Power Harvesting

 - 9. Discussion of the complexity of Power Management

-5.5 Lesson: Critical Systems I Reliability
+7.5 Lesson: Critical Systems I Reliability

-Introduce reliability for Embedded Real-Time Systems and explain the difficulties hardware aging incurs.
+Introduce Reliability for Embedded & Real-Time Systems and explain the difficulties hardware aging incurs.

+Cover the exciting areas of why technology fails.
 The lesson introduces reliability as a subject.
-Cover the exciting areas of why technology fails.
-The class will include describing Occam's razor, hardware aging, and the fundamental reliability equations.
+The class will describe Occam's razor, hardware aging, and the fundamental reliability equations.
 Explain different methods of recovery once a deadlock has occurred.
-Students will be aware of different embedded designs that can help in reliability such as, voting, watchdog timers, and reset.
+Students will be aware of different embedded designs that can help reliability, such as voting, watchdog timers, and resetting.

-- 1. Introduce subject of Reliability and relationship with Safety-Critical
+- 1. Introduce the subject of reliability and its relationship with Safety-Critical

 - 2. Explain Occam's Razor

 - 3. Hardware aging and the bathtub failure curve

-- 4. Discuss why systems fail?
+- 4. Discuss why systems fail.

 - 5. Define the terms SLOC, MTTF, MTTR, and MTBF

-- 6. Availability (Up time)
+- 6. Availability (Uptime)

 - 7. Fault Tolerance

 - 8. Revisit interrupt handling

 - 9. Describe deadlocks

 - (a) Deadlock identification

 - (b) Deadlock recovery

 - (c) Priority inversion

 - 10. Hardware assistance

-- (a) Watchdog timers (re-visit)
+- (a) Watchdog timers (revisit)

 - 11. Basic reset

-5.6 Lesson: Critical System II Safety-Critical
+7.6 Lesson: Critical System II Safety-Critical